 - Scambaiting: You should only write from an email address that is not tied to your work, home, or business address.
 This is to reduce the likelihood of any unfortunate consequences for your data and your device.
 You can easily delete your dummy account if the fraudster manages to open it somehow.
 Then open a new account and keep on.

-- Join Forces With Others: You are not the only one who wants revenge on the fraudster, because attacks are made on a huge number of users.
+- Join Forces With Others: You are not the only one who wants revenge on the fraudster because attacks are made on a huge number of users.
 Because of this, many organizations are created whose purpose is to deceive fraudsters.
 You can use their help and join their ranks.

 - Use an Anti-Spam Chatbot: Enlist the help of services that specialize in this.
 Chatbots, so to speak, to help you.
-Chatbots catch scammers, attract, lure and waste their time, thereby protecting you from all sorts of attacks from them.
+Chatbots catch scammers, attract, lure, and waste their time, thereby protecting you from all sorts of attacks from them.

-- Report Scams to the Authorities: Be sure to contact such services as FTC, they will not solve all your problems, but in most cases will begin to apply to fraudsters, so that this kind of case is not repeated.
+- Report Scams to the Authorities: Be sure to contact such services as FTC, they will not solve all your problems, but in most cases will begin to apply to fraudsters, so this kind of case is not repeated.
 The information you give them can play a big role in solving cases of fraudsters.

 Preventing From Scammers

-The best thing you can do for the future is to protect yourself from visiting unreliable sites, links that do not carry serious context and sending your data to unfamiliar sites and individuals.
+The best thing you can do for the future is to protect yourself from visiting unreliable sites, and links that do not carry serious context and sending your data to unfamiliar sites and individuals.
 Be careful what you post online because scammers are full and any wrong move you make can be compromised.
 The task of any pest is to use whatever it finds available online – and use it for its benefit.
-Following all of the above, try just not to be snookered by scammers, and protect your privacy, so as not to seek out information like revenge on the fraudster or how to get your data back.
+Following all of the above, try not to be snookered by scammers, and protect your privacy, so as not to seek out information like revenge on the fraudster or how to get your data back.